 Loan Servicing

-Fair Credit Billing Act
+Loan Servicing: Fair Credit Billing Act (FCBA)

-The FCBA law applies to "open end" credit accounts, such as credit cards, and revolving charge accounts-such as department store accounts.
+The Fair Credit Billing Act applies to "open end" credit accounts, such as credit cards, and revolving charge accounts-such as department store accounts.
 It does not cover installment contracts-loans or extensions of credit you repay on a fixed schedule.
 Consumers often buy cars, furniture and major appliances on an installment basis, and repay personal loans in installments as well.

-Send your letter by certified mail, return receipt requested, so you have proof of what the creditor received.
-Include copies (not originals) of sales slips or other documents that support your position.
+•You should send your letter by certified mail, and request a return receipt.
+It becomes your proof of the date the creditor received the letter.
+Include copies (NOT originals) of your police report or other documents that support your position.
 Keep a copy of your dispute letter.

 The creditor must acknowledge your complaint in writing within 30 days after receiving it, unless the problem has been resolved.
 The creditor must resolve the dispute within two billing cycles (but not more than 90 days) after receiving your letter.